Tacktician/wiki-proxy-test/README.md

    ```
    nginx -t
    ```
-4. Commit your work to this repo
+4. Commit your work to a new branch

 ### Common `nginx` Config Errors